-The output of the assessment at CDR should be included in the CDR Report to the MDA.
-This assessment assures adequate progress is being made toward Milestone C targets.
-It should identify any area where MRL 7 has not been achieved and determine the efforts necessary to mitigate the associated risks.
+The output of the assessment for CDR should be included in the CDR Report to the MDA.
+This assessment assures adequate progress is being made toward MRL 8 by Milestone C. It should identify any area where MRL 7 has not been achieved and delineate the efforts necessary to mitigate the associated risks.

-The program-level PRR is a Systems Engineering technical review at the end of EMD that determines if a program is ready for production.
+The program PRR is a Systems Engineering technical review at the end of EMD to ascertain if a program is ready for production.
 The PRR assesses whether the prime contractor and major subcontractors have completed adequate production planning and that there are no unacceptable risks for schedule, performance, cost, or other established criteria.
-An assessment of manufacturing maturity and risk, conducted by manufacturing subject matter experts, should be a principal area of emphasis during the PRR.
-That portion of the PRR should review the readiness of the manufacturing processes, the quality management system, and the production planning (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).
+An assessment of manufacturing maturity and risk, conducted by manufacturing subject matter experts, should be a principal input to the PRR.
+In verifying the system product baseline, the PRR requires adequate manufacturing maturity has been demonstrated; manufacturing processes are stable and have been demonstrated on a pilot line; adequate processes and quality metrics are in place; and the manufacturing plan is up-to-date with sufficient planning to address LRIP operations (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).

-The assessment of manufacturing readiness should highlight any areas where an element or a key program-level manufacturing preparation area falls short of MRL 8/9 requirements; discuss the risks that these shortfalls pose to the program and the status of efforts to mitigate these risks; and estimate the schedule or funding changes required to correct any significant shortfalls.
+The assessment of manufacturing readiness should highlight for the PRR any areas where an element or a key manufacturing aspect falls short of MRL 8 requirements; discuss the risks and the status of efforts to mitigate these risks; and estimate the schedule or funding changes required to correct any significant shortfalls.

-If any key aspects of the overall program manufacturing preparation are found to fall short of MRL 8/9, there are three basic choices available to an acquisition program manager:
+If any key aspects of the overall program manufacturing preparation are found to fall short of MRL 8, there are three basic choices available to an acquisition program manager:

-Request a delay in the Milestone C/FRP decision point to reduce manufacturing risk
+Request a delay in the Milestone C decision point to reduce manufacturing risk

 Select an alternative design that would use a lower risk manufacturing approach

-Carry higher manufacturing risk into the Milestone C/FRP review and submit a MMP along with the results of the assessment of manufacturing readiness
+Carry higher manufacturing risk into the Milestone C review and submit a MMP along with the results of the assessment of manufacturing readiness

 Other important outputs of the assessment of manufacturing readiness include inputs to the following: